 Wildlife Guide & PhotographerAndy is a 6th generation Falkland Islander, with a passion for wildlife, plants and photography.
 Raised in the Falkland Islands, Andy developed a close affinity with the Islands natural environment at a young age.
 School holidays where spent in the ‘camp’ or countryside with friends and family.
 For more than 10 years, Andy had the privilege of spending a time on Sea Lion Island, visiting his mother who managed one of the Islands premier tourist destinations.
 Read more >

 Photographer and founder of the Travel Photographer Of The Year awardsA fascination with natural light and a passion with nature, landscape and travel underpin Chris Coe's photography.
 His images often have a striking simplicity and graphic quality.
 More recent work has introduced a subtlety with experimentation with both movement and light.Read more >

 Falklands Expert & GuideBorn in Chartres in the West Falklands, Jenny grew up on the family farm where her love for animals was nurtured by the25,000 sheep, horses and cows that lived alongside her.
 Forever a nature, conservation and wildlife enthusiast Jenny has travelled extensively throughout the Falkland Islands, visiting each and every wildlife island at least once, and even travelling around some by yacht.
 Read more >

-- Footsteps of Franklin and other explorers
+- Follow in the footsteps of Franklin and other explorers

-- Polar bears and other animals
+- Search for polar bears and other wildlife

 - Myriad birdlife